dlaub3/blog/typescript/getting-started-with-fp-ts/intro/index.md

 ---
 date: 2021-12-20T00:00:00-00:01
-title: "Getting Started with fp-ts Part 1: Introduction"
+title: "Getting Started with fp-ts Part I: Introduction"
 description: An fp-ts tutorial for kids who can't fp-ts good and want to learn how to do other stuff good too.
 draft: false
 categories: ["functional programming"]